Angry black woman: History

 The stereotype of the "angry black woman" originated in the 19th century in the United States, during a time when minstrel shows, featuring comedic skits and variety performances of white people that ridiculed African Americans, gained popularity.

 The stereotype has its roots in white supremacy.
 From the very beginning, the concept of whiteness has revolved around social control—specifically, the methods employed to ensure compliance among individuals to establish and uphold white supremacy.
 Since the era of chattel slavery, the stereotypes associated with Black women, which Patricia Hill Collins (2008) aptly refers to as controlling images, were created to fulfill this objective of social control.
-Consequently, the widely circulated hegemonic portrayals of Black women (such as Jezebel, Mammy, Sapphire, etc.) depict them as grotesque, immoral, aggressive, masculine, loud, irrational, promiscuous, unintelligent, and as burdensome laborers.
+Consequently, the widely circulated hegemonic portrayals of Black women (such as Jezebel, Mammy, Sapphire, etc.) depict them as grotesque, immoral, aggressive, masculine, loud, irrational, promiscuous, unintelligent, and burdensome laborers.
 These representations have effectively served to dehumanize Black women, legally and morally excluding them from the protections granted to white women, while simultaneously rationalizing the commodification of Black women.